carpentries/lesson-development-training/episodes/formative-assessment.md

 explicitly must put their work in the public domain but attaching the appropriate licence to it, before you can freely reuse it.
 e) False - generally you should have a permission to use the portions of work, however small, but this is less clear in case of written material (e.g. borrowing 3 lines out of 1000s).
 f) False - the use of copyright notice is optional as copyright exists implicitly from the moment the work is created.
-e) False - absence of a licence on how the work can be used generally means you have no permission from the creator to reuse it.
+g) False - absence of a licence on how the work can be used generally means you have no permission from the creator to reuse it.

 To help identify plausible distractors,